Where Scotland's story begins

 It’s a remarkable achievement: in an age of speed and technology, it has been created with wool and linen, slowly, methodically and with people coming together to share stories and create a record of their history.

-In addition to the Tapestry with interactive displays and audio guides, there will be changing exhibitions and education activities; a gift shop and café with seasonal and local produce; as well as a programme of events for all ages.
+In addition to showcasing the beautiful Tapestry and telling the story of Scotland through interactive displays and audio guides, there will be nationally significant changing exhibitions and education activities; a gift shop and café with seasonal and local produce; as well as a programme of events for all ages.